 The partnership must have had at least an air of permanence about it because as it developed my friend from schooldays and I fell into to piecing together some of our different but complementary fragments of childhood memory into a coherent picture of some of those times.
 Other friends no longer in contact were remembered and yet others who had been rediscovered with the aid of serendipity.
 It came as a surprise therefore when Azhar was beaten by a ball from Fisher which cut into him off the seam and he was lbw for 41.
 Somerset 89 for 1.

 94 for 2 when, off his fourth ball, Hildreth attempted to loft Maharaj back over his head but only succeeded in looping it slowly to the mid-off fielder.
 The gasps of irritation from Somerset supporters were audible.
 “What an awful stroke, and after such a good start,” the general opinion and it was difficult to disagree but I always temper my thoughts with the other side of the Hildreth coin.
-The innings of sheer genius which have brought Somerset over 40 centuries and an average over 40.
+The innings of sheer genius, many of which will have started with strokes of such audacity, which have brought Somerset over 40 centuries and an average over 40.
 To my mind the cost of such dismissals as today’s, exasperating though they are, is worth the riches he has delivered for Somerset over the years.

 It hurt more when, almost immediately, Abell was caught behind off Fisher for 53 defending against a ball which perhaps moved away a fraction off the pitch and Somerset were 101 for 3 still 223 runs behind.
 As thoughts of a collapse began to take shape Banton and Bartlett, in diametrically contrasting styles, began to despatch them back whence they came.
 Bartlett was all defence, scoring five in an hour.
 Banton, as is his style, amidst periods of intense defence, essayed a full-blooded attack on the bowling.
 None were spared.
 Even Maharaj was driven square and beautifully reverse-swept along the ground, both strokes spectacular and both delivering four runs.
 Olivier was driven through the covers just as spectacularly for four off the first ball of an over.
 Three times in the same over he resorted to bouncing Banton.
 Three times Banton hooked him to the Western Terrace boundary for four.
 “You can pitch it at this end of the pitch you know,” was the response of a Yorkshire supporter a few rows in front of me.

 A quarter of an hour before the close Yorkshire made what may have been an important breakthrough when Bartlett played forward to the ever-persistent Maharaj and was caught at slip.
+He had scored five in an hour of determined defence.
 “A bit early,” one of my friends said when Groenwald came out to perform the nightwatchman duties with twenty minutes or so still to the close.
 But Groenewald was equal to the task and held his end secure.